Your Miracle Reaction

 “Jesus answered and said, This voice came not because of me, but for your sakes” (verse 30).
 Here again Jesus confirmed He didn’t need that kind of miracle to know God was with Him.
 He knew it was for those around Him.

-If the miracles elicit any kind of reaction that is contrary to God’s law, such as worshiping anyone other than God (e.g., Revelation 13:13-14), these are not wonders from God.
+If the miracles elicit any kind of reaction that is contrary to God’s law, such as worshiping anyone other than God (e.g. Revelation 13:13-14), these are not wonders from God.

-But there are many other miracles we will see too that are of His Holy Spirit.
-God performs miracles especially in the lives of His young people, to forge a relationship with them.
-And the question is, how will you respond?
+But there are many other miracles we will see that are of His Holy Spirit.
+God performs miracles, especially in the lives of His young people, to forge a relationship with them.
+The question is, how will you respond?
+Will you reason them away?
+Will you take exception with how they are performed?
+Will you quickly forget them?

 The Right Response